Certain Product Marketing. June 4, 2026.

 Walk into the lobby of almost any B2B event and you can spot the problems before you reach the badge table.
 The line is ten deep because a scanner can't read a QR code off a phone screen.
 A staffer is digging through pre-printed badge packets looking for someone who changed their name.
 A paper attendance sheet is making the rounds.
 And somewhere in that line is your most important prospect, quietly deciding whether your company runs a tight event or a sloppy one.

-Here’s the part that costs you real money.
-That same prospect just gave you the strongest buying signal you’ll get from their account all quarter.
-The prospect cleared a calendar, booked travel, and walked through a door that was specifically yours.
-In most event setups, nobody on your revenue team will know the prospect was there until the post-event export lands days later.
+Here's the part that costs you real money.
+That same prospect just gave you the strongest buying signal you'll get from their account all quarter.
+They cleared a calendar, booked travel, and walked through a door that was specifically yours.
+In most event setups, nobody on your revenue team will know they were there until the post-event export lands days later.

 This week we launched Greet to close that gap.
-Greet is the check-in and badge intelligence layer that turns the first physical moment of an event into a real-time, first-party signal the whole stack can act on.
-Greet runs on the devices already owned.
-Greet prints to the printers already in the room.
-Greet connects to the systems the revenue team already lives in.
-Greet works on its own.
-Greet works alongside whatever platform is used to run the rest of the event.
+Greet is the check-in and badge intelligence layer that turns the first physical moment of your event into a real-time, first-party signal your whole stack can act on.
+It runs on the devices you already own, prints to the printers already in the room, and connects to the systems your revenue team already lives in.
+It works on its own, and it works alongside whatever platform you use to run the rest of the event.

 The check-in table is a sensor

 Most check-in tools were built to manage a line.
-Check-in tools get people through the door.
-Check-in tools mark people as attended.
-Check-in tools print a badge.
-Check-in tools report a headcount the next morning.
-Check-in tools are useful.
-Check-in tools treat the most concentrated signal moment of the event as a logistics task.
+Get people through the door, mark them attended, print a badge, report a headcount the next morning.
+Useful, but it treats the most concentrated signal moment of the event as a logistics task.

-When check-in is treated as logistics, the data returned is logistics.
-The data includes a count.
-The data includes a stack of printed badges.
-When check-in is operated as a sensor, the data reflects intent.
-The data learns that a named account just arrived.
-The data learns that three people from the same company scanned within five minutes of each other.
-The data learns that a VIP is in the building.
-The data arrives in time to do something about it.
+When you treat check-in as logistics, the data you get back is logistics: a count and a stack of printed badges.
+When you operate it as a sensor, the data reflects intent.
+You learn that a named account just arrived.
+You learn that three people from the same company scanned within five minutes of each other.
+You learn that a VIP is in the building.
+And you learn it in time to do something about it.

 The timing is the whole point.
-Harvard Business Review studied more than two million sales leads.
-Harvard Business Review found the average company takes 42 hours to follow up.
-Harvard Business Review found teams that reach a prospect within an hour are nearly seven times more likely to qualify them.
+Harvard Business Review studied more than two million sales leads and found the average company takes 42 hours to follow up.
+Teams that reach a prospect within an hour are nearly seven times more likely to qualify them.
 For event leads specifically, MarketingProfs found that 74% of B2B marketers take four or more days to follow up.
-MarketingProfs found only 2% reach the prospect the same day.
-The intent that walked through the door has a shelf life.
-Most teams let the intent expire.
+Only 2% reach the prospect the same day.
+The intent that walked through your door has a shelf life, and most teams let it expire.

 What Greet does